Friday, December 31, 2010

 “The document also reveals that DOJ's preferred method of obtaining this information is via an administrative subpoena.
 The only role that courts play in this process is in issuing non-disclosure orders to the banks, preventing them from telling their customers that the government has spied on their financial transactions.
 No Fourth Amendment analysis is conducted by judges when issuing such non-disclosure orders.”

 So there you have it.
-DOJ is going through your financial records without your knowledge or consent in violation of your 4th Amendment rights.
+The DOJ is going through your financial records without your knowledge or consent in violation of your 4th Amendment rights.
 This would normally be considered a felony but the government apparently has no need to obey its own laws anymore.
 Evidence of paranoid state apparatus that fears its citizens.

 So Here We Are

-treatment of air travelers-as-criminals, hints that the same maltreatment is headed for the bus and the train travel industry, more legislation that restricts our liberty, and a huge document dump that has a potential of restricting the public’s liberty online.
+In the last days of 2010 we faced a year of outrageous and unnecessary treatment of air travelers-as-criminals, hints that the same maltreatment is headed for the bus and the train travel industry, more legislation that restricts our liberty, and a huge document dump that has a potential of restricting the public’s liberty online.
 A relentless pounding.
 It’s as if it’s all been fast-tracked.
 In 2011 watch for more of the same or more intense than what we just had.
 It can be prevented if we do what Solzhenitsyn suggested–simply, fight back.
 But the People seem to have no fight left in them.
 What will it take?

-So in the final consideration–yes–John Kennedy’s death set us on the path we are on to a what amounts to a police state.
+So in the final consideration–yes–John Kennedy’s death set us on the path we are on to what amounts to a police state.
 Kennedy was in formal opposition to almost all of the “informal systems of power” behind the curtain.
 They have been in operation a long time and their power is unabated to this day.
 When full frontal tyranny comes it will be from them and hidden in the guise of security.
 What history, it’s always the same.
 John F. Kennedy was the last president to govern as if he was the main man in charge, the sole leader.
 But as he tragically found out, there is more than one King in Camelot.

 Sources